Paddy Tunney: Life and influence in music

 He attended his first Fleadh Cheoil na h-Éireann in Monaghan in 1952 and from then on rarely missed this annual musical gathering run by Comhaltas Ceoltóirí Éireann.
 In the early 1960s he began adjudicating at the Fleadh and attended many seminars and workshops associated with traditional music.
 He served for nearly 20 years at the annual Scoil Éigse, where he passed on his songs and his singing techniques to young singers.[2]
 For over a decade, beginning in the 1960s, he was a regular on the English Folk club circuit, where he sang alongside Joe Heaney and Louisa Killen, and became friends with the likes of Bert Lloyd, Ewan MacColl, Peggy Seeger, Bill Leader and Hamish Henderson.
 In the mid-1970s he transferred to Salthill, County Galway for seven years.
 During that time in the west of Ireland he had the space to give himself over to writing.
-Not only did he write poetry and compose many songs, he also wrote his acclaimed The Stone Fiddle.
+Not only did he write poetry and compose many songs, he also wrote his acclaimed The Stone Fiddle, which was first published in 1979.
 He returned to live in Donegal in 1982.

 He began broadcasting as far back as 1952, first for Radio Éireann and later for BBC, working with Seán Mac Réamoinn, Seán O'Boyle and Peter Kennedy.
 Throughout the 1960s he wrote and presented many programmes on RTÉ radio.
 In the 1980s he collaborated with Ciarán Mac Mathúna of RTÉ on a four-part radio documentary on Irish Traditional Singing.
 He worked with the BBC producer Tony McCauley scripting and presenting two award-winning television documentaries on the traditions of the area around his home in west Fermanagh.
 In the new century was the subject of a TG4 series Sé Mo Laoch.
 His family songs appeared in the repertoires of countless traditional singers, including such commercial artists as The Chieftains, Planxty, Steeleye Span, Paul Brady, Dolores Keane, Andy Irvine, Dick Gaughan, Altan, The Voice Squad, Dervish, Cara Dillon and others.